S2000Erwin/chess_ai/README.md

 * main19.py refactor draw and image.
 Also fixed danger_zone for King movement
 * main20.py prepare for Q-Learning.
 Setup Q-Matrix and train one game.
 * main21.py training in 10 games
+* main22.py run FastAPI with React Frontend to act as a webapp. use `python -m main22` to run.
 * TODO: Deep-Q Learning

 Enjoy!